webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </html>
 </syntaxhighlight>

-You can also reference external SVG files, and render them interactively within the HTML using either '''iframe''', '''embed''', or '''object''' tags:
+There are also other ways to do it.
+You can reference external SVG files, and render them interactively within the HTML using either
+'''iframe''', '''embed''', or '''object''' tags:

 <syntaxhighlight lang="xml">
 <!DOCTYPE html>